Programs Manager

 Education & Communication

-• Help draft, design and develop materials communicating our impact, such as annual reports
+Help draft and develop materials communicating our work and impact, such as annual reports, blogs and social media content

 Operations

-• Support organizational fundraising through occasional drafting of grant applications and updates to funders
+Support organizational fundraising through drafting of grant applications and updates to funders

-• Work with colleagues to set monthly and weekly priorities; manage Asana (used for project management & CRM), and review throughout the week for upcoming deadlines; manage team communication in Slack
+Work with colleagues to set monthly and weekly priorities; manage Asana (used for project management), and review throughout the week for upcoming deadlines; manage team communication in Slack

 Skills and Qualifications:

-• Be fluent with Google Suite and familiar with (or able to quickly learn) cloud-based applications, including AirTable, Asana, SendGrid, SquareSpace, and Slack
+Be fluent with Google Suite and familiar with (or able to quickly learn) cloud-based applications, including Slack, AirTable, Asana, Salesforce, SendGrid, SquareSpace and Canva

 Position Details: